mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ## 3. The Income Statement

-### 3.1 Bookstore case
+### 3.1 Bookstore Case

 1. Purchase of books on credit for €130,000.
+   - Accounts payable (L): +€130,000
+   - Inventory (A): +€130,000
 2. The Campus Bookstore sells books to individual customers who pay in cash.
 During x1, the total amount of cash sales is €120,000.
 The books sold in cash have a total purchase cost of €80,000.
+   - Profit & Loss (OE) (Revenues - Expenses): +€120,000 (revenue) -80,000€ (expense)
+   - Cash (A): +€120,000
+   - Inventory (A): -80,000€
 3. The Campus Bookstore sells books on credit to the school and other corporate customers.
 During x1, the total amount of credit sales is €60,000.
 The cost of the books sold on credit is €45,000.
+   - Profit & Loss (OE): +€60,000 (revenue) -€45,000
+   - Accounts receivable (A): +€60,000
+   - Inventory (A): -€45,000
+   - **Important note**: **liquidity** and **profitability** are not the same!
+In this case, we have profitablity, but the profit is allocated in the account "Accounts Receivable", i.e., we don't have the money yet.
+Being liquid means we have cash we can use right away.
 4. The Campus Bookstore pays €30,000 in cash for the selling, general and administrative costs incurred in x1.
 They include Cristina’s salary and utilities.
+   - Profit & Loss (OE): -€30,000
+   - Cash (A): -€30,000
+   - Note that we don't use the "Salaries" account from Liabilities since the payment already took place; I understand that the "Salaries" refers more to payable salaries not paid yet...
 5. In x1, the Campus Bookstore incurs in a rent expense of €6,000.
 This amount was already prepaid at the end of year x0.
+   - The idea is we have an Asset account related to the prepaid rent; at the end of the year we need to decrease it; and we need to recognize we're poorer also
+   - Prepaid rent (A): -6,000€
+   - Profit & Loss (OE): -6,000€
 6. On December 31st of x1, the Campus Bookstore prepays €6,600 for the rent of year x2.
+   - Prepaid rent (A): +6,600€
+   - Cash (A): -6,600€
 7. The cash collected from credit sales is €38,000.
+   - Cash (A): +€38,000
+   - Accounts Receivable (A): -€38,000
+   - Here we see that we are more liquid (because cash increased) but not more profitable, because the profits did not change!
 8. The Campus Bookstore pays €10,000 to furniture and equipment suppliers, cancelling the pending obligation.
+   - Cash (A): -€10,000
+   - Accounts Payable, Others Payable (L): -€10,000
+9. The Bookstore pays to the suppliers of the books the pending receipt of €125,000
+   - Cash (A): -€125,000
+   - Accounts Payable (L): -€125,000
-9. The Campus Bookstore recognizes the depreciation of furniture and equipment in x1.
+10. The Campus Bookstore recognizes the depreciation of furniture and equipment in x1.
 The original purchase cost of furniture and equipment was €25,000.
 Cristina estimated a useful life of five years and no salvage value for this asset.
+    - Furniture (A): -€25,000/5 = -€5,000
+    - Profit & Loss (OE): -€5,000
-10. The Campus Bookstore recognizes the amortization of the software in x1.
+11. The Campus Bookstore recognizes the amortization of the software in x1.
 The original purchase cost of the software was €3,000.
 Cristina estimated a useful life of three years and no salvage value for this intangible asset.
-11. At the end of x1, the Campus Bookstore recognizes and pays the interest cost on the bank loan.
+12. At the end of x1, the Campus Bookstore recognizes and pays the interest cost on the bank loan.
 The bank charges an interest of 5% for the €20,000 loan, that is, €1,000.
-12. In x1, the Campus Bookstore makes a profit before taxes of €12,000 and recognizes corporate taxes of €3,600 (i.e. 30% x 12,000).
+13. In x1, the Campus Bookstore makes a profit before taxes of €12,000 and recognizes corporate taxes of €3,600 (i.e. 30% x 12,000).
 This amount will be paid later in x2 when the tax forms are filed.

+My general notes:
+- Liquidity and profitability are decoupled:
+  - Liquidity refers to Cash (A)
+  - Profitability refers to Profit & Loss (OE)
+  - We can sell goods on credit (Accounts Receivable): our profit increase, but not our cash, because we need to wait for the maturity of the delayed payment
+- The account **Profit & Loss** from OE is very important: every time we are unsure, we ask whether *the owners got richer/poorer* and if there is a clear answer, we change the **Profit & Loss** account. **Revenues** and **Expenses** that modify the effective wealth of the owners go here!